Baiyun Airport South railway station

-Baiyun Airport South railway station (白云机场南站 (白雲機場南站, Báiyún Jīchǎng Nán Zhàn)) is a station on Guangzhou East Ring intercity railway located in Huadu District, Guangzhou, Guangdong, China.
+Baiyun Airport South railway station (白云机场南站 (Báiyún Jīchǎng Nán Zhàn)) is a railway station on Guangzhou East Ring intercity railway located in Huadu District, Guangzhou, Guangdong, China.
 It is located underground between the east connecting building and the P2 parking lot of Terminal 1 of Guangzhou Baiyun International Airport.
 It opened on 29 September 2025.

+From 7 May 2026, the station will be temporarily closed and will become a non-stopping station due to Terminal 1 of Baiyun Airport being temporarily closed from 2:00 am on 7 May 2026 for the upgrading of facilities.

 Features

 The station has an underground island platform.

 Entrances/exits

 The station has 4 points of entry/exit, lettered A-D. Currently only Exits A and B are open, both are located on Airport Avenue East.